alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 > Solving a math problem isn't about winning or losing; it's about if you learned something from it.

 WC:
-> Succes is the ability tp go from one failure to another with no loss of enthusiasm.
+> Success is the ability tp go from one failure to another with no loss of enthusiasm.

 # Generic
 [Learning how to learn](https://www.coursera.org/learn/learning-how-to-learn)